clam-sdx/clinical-ai-data/README.md

 ~ clinical-ai-data==0.1.0 (from file:///Users/carson/Desktop/Projects/clinical-ai-data)
 ```

-At thsi point you should be able to do this:
+At this point you should be able to do this:

 ```
 (.venv) josh@Joshs-MacBook-Pro clinical-ai-data % python